apache/kudu/docs/design-docs/raft-remote-bootstrap.md

 limitations under the License.
 -->

-# Kudu remote bootstrap design
+# Kudu tablet copy design

-Master & remote bootstrap integration with configuration change
+Master & tablet copy integration with configuration change

 ## Summary

-This document contains information on implementing remote bootstrap in the context of Kudu's Raft implementation.
+This document contains information on implementing tablet copy in the context of Kudu's Raft implementation.
 Details on Raft config change in Kudu can be found in the [Raft config change design doc](raft-config-change.md).

 ## Goals

-1. Integrate remote bootstrap to allow for copying over "snapshotted" data and logs to a tablet replica when logs from the "beginning of time" are no longer available for replay.
+1. Integrate tablet copy to allow for copying over "snapshotted" data and logs to a tablet replica when logs from the "beginning of time" are no longer available for replay.
 2. The Master needs to tolerate and facilitate dynamic consensus config change.